Ivo Sanader: First term (2003–2008)

-Second term as Prime Minister (2007–09)
+Second term (2008–2009)

-After the closely contested 2007 parliamentary election, and the first ever situation of ambiguity on who gets the mandate to form a government, Sanader emerged as the winner when President Stjepan Mesić gave him his second mandate, though this time in a coalition with HSS and HSLS.
+After the closely contested 2007 parliamentary election, and the first ever situation of ambiguity on who gets the mandate to form a government, Sanader emerged as the winner when President Stjepan Mesić gave him his second mandate, though this time in a coalition with the HSS and the HSLS.

 Owing in part to the global recession that set in during Sanader's term, Croatia's economic growth stalled and foreign direct investments slowed down.
 While displaying symptoms of economic decline shared by larger nations, Croatia's decline during Sanader's term was amplified in comparison with the fortunes of Serbia and next door Montenegro – who gained greater investments due to major reforms.
 Under Sanader, judicial reforms in Croatia stopped and the land registry issue was not resolved.
 Over 1.3 million court cases (in a country of 4.1 million people) were yet to be resolved in 2009.

 Croatia was expected to complete negotiations with the EU in 2009.
 However, the negotiations were stalled for 10 months due to Slovenia's blockade of Croatia's EU accession in December 2008.
 On 1 July 2009, Sanader announced his resignation as the Prime Minister and Leader of the HDZ, as well as his complete withdrawal from all active politics, adding that he does not intend to return.
 At his press conference in Zagreb, Sanader remarked: "There is always a time in life for a new beginning.
 Such a moment has come and now it is time for others to take over."
 According to BBC News, the announcement "came as a surprise", as Croatian media had quite recently named Sanader as a potential candidate for the 2010 presidential election.
 He announced that his prime minister-designate would be deputy Prime Minister Jadranka Kosor.

 The Croatian Parliament accepted his resignation on 2 July 2009 and informed the President.
 Sanader was elected Honorary President of the HDZ for life.